Union County is home to a myriad of great hiking trails!

-Helton Creek Falls - A brief 0.4 mile hike through a cool mountain cove to two waterfalls, both of which are on Helton Creek.
+Helton Creek Falls - A brief 0.2 mile hike through a cool mountain cove to two waterfalls, both of which are on Helton Creek.
 An observation deck at the second falls gives hikers the opportunity to take a rest and enjoy the serenity of the waterfall.
+Easy.

 Jacks Knob Trail - Built by the Civilian Conservation Corps as access to Brasstown Bald, this 4.5 mile trail climbs to the top of Wolfpen Ridge.

 Jarrard Gap Trail - Starting at the Lake Winfield Scott recreation area (in Vogel State Park) and leading to Jarrard Gap, this 2 mile trail crosses streams and access to the AT.
 Moderate blue blaze.